 - Salt and freshly ground black pepper

-Place the Brussels sprouts, shallots and garlic in a steamer basket and then place the basket into a pot filled with enough water to steam.
-Cook until just tender, 6-10 minutes depending of size of vegetables.
+- Place the Brussels sprouts, shallots, and garlic in a steamer basket, and then place the basket into a pot filled with enough water to steam.
+Cook until just tender, 6-10 minutes depending on the size of the vegetables.
 Plunge in cold water to stop the cooking.

-Start cooking the bacon until crisp.
+- Start cooking the bacon until crisp.
 Remove to paper toweling and drain all but about 1 tablespoon of the bacon grease from the pan.
-Chop the bacon into bite sized pieces and set aside.
+Chop the bacon into bite-sized pieces and set it aside.

-Drain and dry the Brussels sprouts, then add back to the pan.
+- Drain and dry the Brussels sprouts, then add them back to the pan.
 Cook on high heat until well browned, stirring a few times.
-May add some olive oil if pan is too dry.
+May add some olive oil if the pan is too dry.

 Feel free to steam, then refrigerate the Brussels sprouts the day before you plan to saute them.